araffin/srl-zoo/README.md

                         If disabled, automatic logs will be generated with experiment config file & KNN-MSE computation.
   --multi-view          Enable use of multiple camera (for all losses, except on ResNet Architecture).
-  --balanced-sampling   Force balanced sampling for episode independent prior instead of uniform --losses              Combininable losses(s) to be applied for SRL --beta BETA           The Beta factor on the KL divergence,
+  --balanced-sampling   Force balanced sampling for episode independent prior instead of uniform --losses {forward,inverse,reward,priors,episode-prior,reward-prior,triplet,autoencoder,vae,perceptual,dae} [{forward,inverse,reward,priors,episode-prior,reward-prior,triplet,autoencoder,vae,perceptual,dae} ...]
+                        losses(s)
+  --beta BETA           (For beta-VAE only) Factor on the KL divergence,
-                        higher value means more disentangling (for VAE only).
+                        higher value means more disentangling.
+  --path-denoizer PATH_DENOIZER
+                        Path till a pre-trained denoizing model when using the perceptual loss with VAE --losses-weights LOSSES_WEIGHTS [LOSSES_WEIGHTS ...]
+                        losses's weights - as many as there are losses --max-surface-occlusion MAX_SURFACE_OCCLUSION
+                        Max percentage of input occlusion for masks when using DAE.

 ```